MithVert/P5/readme.md

 ## Acknowledgments

-* Hat tip to my mentor Rygel Louv,
+* to my mentor Rygel Louv who kept helping me out
-* to Thierry Chappuis whose webinairs and answers were of great use,
+* to Thierry Chappuis whose webinairs and answers were of great use
-* to Seb Declercq whose explanations were appreciated.
+* to Seb Declercq whose explanations were appreciated